hakutento/ip_lookup/README.md

 Works on Windows 10 and Kali.
 If you have to make any modifications to make it work on anther os please let me.
 I would like to update the code to work in as many places as possible.
 I will make a seperate script for os's that I am not able to include adjustments for in the main code.

+If you use this code in another project or just get and idea from this code, please let me know.
+Have a good day.

 GPL 3.0